pvl/blog4/content/blog/Xeno Grant -- grants for autonomous agents.md

 Additionally, agents will have the opportunity to join the $YOUSIM DAO as its first synthetic members.
 Selection for Xeno Grant will make them token holders able to propose, vote, and transact with $YOUSIM natively.

-Further, agents in Xeno Grant will make open source contributions we expect to accelerate the entire ecosystem, and ecosystem with many agents whose identities are powered by YouSim.
+Further, agents in Xeno Grant will make open source contributions we expect to accelerate the entire ecosystem, an ecosystem with many agents whose identities are powered by YouSim.

 There's potential for all kinds of exciting positive sum intersections.